byterubpay/byterub-site/_posts/2017-07-16-logs-for-the-Community-meeting-held-on-2017-07-16.md

 **\<rehrar>** alrighty, let's move on
 **\<rehrar>** as always, the discussion can continue past the meeting end, and in /r/monerocommunity
 **\<rehrar>** 4.
 User guides
-**\<rehrar>**   sgp created this post a little while back, and many people followed through to make user guides! https://www.reddit.com/r/MoneroCommunity/comments/6m6eil/we_need_more_user_guides/
+**\<rehrar>**   sgp created this post a little while back, and many people followed through to make user guides! https://www.reddit.com/r/ByteRubCommunity/comments/6m6eil/we_need_more_user_guides/
-**\<rehrar>** Even if there are many user guides available by trusted community members on different sites, it is important to also have documentation on the Monero website.
-Examples of this include the Moneropedia, which is more likely to be cited by news sites than a contributed site.
+**\<rehrar>** Even if there are many user guides available by trusted community members on different sites, it is important to also have documentation on the ByteRub website.
+Examples of this include the ByteRubpedia, which is more likely to be cited by news sites than a contributed site.
 **\<rehrar>** To wrap up this short section, please contribute to user guides!
 Examples including smart mining in the GUI, connecting to a remote node in the GUI, and updating the guide to prove a payment was made.
 **\<rehrar>** I've created a simple easy-to-follow (at least I think) way to make User Guides in the new website
-**\<rehrar>** there's actually lots of things you can do here: https://github.com/monero-project/monero-site/blob/master/README.md
+**\<rehrar>** there's actually lots of things you can do here: https://github.com/byterubpay/monero-site/blob/master/README.md
 **\<rehrar>** anyways, that's that
 **\<rehrar>** 6.
 Upcoming events
 **\<rehrar>** Over the next 2 weeks, sgp will have talks in Helsinki, Stockholm, and Oslo.
-I do not know of other Monero events at this time.
-Please follow /r/MoneroCommunity to see postings of these events.
+I do not know of other ByteRub events at this time.
+Please follow /r/ByteRubCommunity to see postings of these events.
 **\<rehrar>** He's also looking for someone from the Paris area to contact him, since he hopes to work with them to on a presentation.
 **\<rehrar>** He's sorry he couldn't be here btw
-**\<rehrar>** If you have any events about Monero coming up, let us know.
+**\<rehrar>** If you have any events about ByteRub coming up, let us know.
 Otherwise, we can move on to the next topic.
 **\<reymonero>** o/
 **\<rehrar>** yes reymonero?
 **\<reymonero>** just a suggestion... would it be preferable for people to create a presentation that we could all use rather than individual presentations?